Last Updated on January 17, 2023 by Ellen Christian

+This Paleo frittata recipe is a great way to use up extra tomatoes.
 Two things that I always have too much of in the summer are tomatoes and eggs.
 I always plant tomatoes in the garden and our chickens are generally laying pretty well by that time.
-I decided to try to use up a few of both in this paleo frittata recipe.
-Some frittata recipes call for the addition of milk and cheese which are not paleo.
-This paleo frittata recipe doesn’t so it’s a great choice for breakfast or a light lunch.
-These other frittata recipes would be delicious choices as well.
-This post has been sponsored.
+I decided to try to use up a few of both in this Paleo frittata recipe.

 Paleo Frittata Recipe